smithyboy258/DiscoverSTM32/README.md

-Discovering the STM32 Microcontroller - Worked Problems using the STM32 "Blue Pill" PCBA
+Discovering the STM32 Microcontroller - Worked Problems using the STM32VLDisovery Board
 ==============
 My own repo for the discovering STM32 microcontroller